wxiong12/BrSPCD/README.md

 The complete BrSPCD dataset, along with usage instructions and guidelines, will be updated in the future.

+The BrSPCD dataset is a long-term project that will be continuously updated with new sonar measurement data and ongoing improvements in dataset quality

 Not for any other commercial use.

 2025/2/8